Invoicebus/html-invoice-generator/README.md

 The major rule we have for this is **never start from scratch** so we encourage you to download the default Invoicebus [template](http://cdn.invoicebus.com/generator/template.zip) and use it as starting point for creating your custom invoice template.
 Refer to our [official guide](https://invoicebus.com/how-to-create-invoice-template/) on how to further customize your template.

-## Issues
+## Issues and feedback

-If you found bugs or have suggestions please submit them [here](https://github.com/Invoicebus/invoice-generator/issues).
+If you found bugs please submit them [here](https://github.com/Invoicebus/html-invoice-generator/issues).
+For general questions and feedback use our [support forum](https://groups.google.com/d/forum/html-invoice-generator).

 ## License

 The Invoice Generator is under MIT license.
-See the [LICENSE](https://github.com/Invoicebus/invoice-generator/blob/master/LICENSE).
+See the [LICENSE](https://github.com/Invoicebus/html-invoice-generator/blob/master/LICENSE).